pitman75/vsd-hdp/README.md

 %
 ```

 No DRC errors found.

-Let's STA for post-synthesis and post-routing.
+### STA for post-synthesis and post-routing.

 As we know after CTS we should remove clock skew from SDC file and add set_propogated_clock command.
 New versions of SDC and TCL files are:

 PostCTS SDC file `iiirv32i_post_cts.sdc`: